Skip to main content

 Revoking access to a Template

-If you decide to revoke someone's access to a Template, open the Template, click Edit sharing, and then click the trash can icon next to the name of the user who should no longer have access to this Template.
+If you decide to revoke someone's access to a Template, open the Template, click Edit sharing, then click the trash can icon next to the user's name who should no longer have access to this Template.

 Revoking access to template